 Accidents on Confederate Railroads -- 1863

 Below are the accidents I have been able to identify.
-I'm sure there were many more that I will uncover and add to the list and also that the vast majority of accidents will never be uncovered.
+I'm sure there were many more that I will uncover and add to the list.

 1863